Alzheimer's disease: Management

-There is no cure for Alzheimer's disease; available treatments offer relatively small symptomatic benefits but remain palliative in nature.
+There is no cure for AD; available treatments offer relatively small symptomatic benefits but remain palliative in nature.
 Treatments can be divided into pharmaceutical, psychosocial, and caregiving.

 Pharmaceutical

+Symptomatic treatment

-Medications used to treat the cognitive problems of Alzheimer's disease include: four acetylcholinesterase inhibitors (tacrine, rivastigmine, galantamine, and donepezil) and memantine, an NMDA receptor antagonist.
-The acetylcholinesterase inhibitors are intended for those with mild to severe Alzheimer's, whereas memantine is intended for those with moderate or severe Alzheimer's disease.
+Medications used to treat the cognitive symptoms of AD rather than the underlying cause include: four acetylcholinesterase inhibitors (tacrine, rivastigmine, galantamine, and donepezil) and memantine, an NMDA receptor antagonist.
+The acetylcholinesterase inhibitors are intended for those with mild to severe AD, whereas memantine is intended for those with moderate or severe Alzheimer's disease.
 The benefit from their use is small.

-Reduction in the activity of the cholinergic neurons is a well-known feature of Alzheimer's disease.
-Acetylcholinesterase inhibitors are employed to reduce the rate at which acetylcholine (ACh) is broken down, thereby increasing the concentration of ACh in the brain and combating the loss of ACh caused by the death of cholinergic neurons.
-There is evidence for the efficacy of these medications in mild to moderate Alzheimer's disease, and some evidence for their use in the advanced stage.
-The use of these drugs in mild cognitive impairment has not shown any effect in a delay of the onset of Alzheimer's disease.
-The most common side effects are nausea and vomiting, both of which are linked to cholinergic excess.
-These side effects arise in approximately 10–20% of users, are mild to moderate in severity, and can be managed by slowly adjusting medication doses.
-Less common secondary effects include muscle cramps, decreased heart rate (bradycardia), decreased appetite and weight, and increased gastric acid production.
+Reduction in the activity of the cholinergic neurons is a well-known feature of AD.
+Acetylcholinesterase inhibitors are employed to reduce the rate at which the body breaks down acetylcholine (ACh), thereby increasing the concentration of ACh in the brain and combating the loss of ACh caused by the death of cholinergic neurons.
+Evidence supports medical efficacy in mild to moderate AD, and somewhat in the advanced stage.
+This does not extend to delaying symptom onset.